blackpick7-bit/Avalanche_season_ticket_renewal/README.md

 ### Authored by: Jeff Thomas

 # Problem Statement:
 - The purpose of this project is to create a classification model to predict whether a current Avalanche season ticket holder will renew for next season.
-I will measure success of the model against the baseline (majority class).
+I will measure success of the model against the baseline (majority class) of 79.5%.
+I aim to give Kroenke Sports & Entertainment insights into which factors contribute the most to season ticket renewal, as well as offer a predictive model to help them better market to these valuable customers.

 # Background research:
+- Season ticket holder offer a unique source of revenue for sports teams.
+They offer an enormous upfront investment to the company.
+While they do not account for many of the customers, they do offer immense value.
+These customers tend to stay loyal, as long as they feel like they are getting a return on investment.
+These customers are more loyal to their brand than customers in other industries.
+Maintaining these assets, and obtaining more should be a major focus.

 # Data Dictionary: